pavanidodla/responsive_page/README.md

    Loaded the existing desktop-only page for editing.

 2. **Identify fixed-width elements or large images**
-   Checked for elements with fixed widths or images that don’t scale on smaller screens.
+   Checked for elements with fixed widths or images that don’t scale on smaller screens

 3. **Write media queries targeting devices with max-width 768px**
    Applied CSS media queries to adjust styles for tablets and mobile devices.